-The school/college recognises that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
+The Academy recognises that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.

 All incidents involving sexual violence or sexual harassment between pupils will be dealt with under the Child on child and sexual violence and harassment guidance for schools and colleges guidance and the Harmful sexual behaviour protocol.
-CSCP harmful sexual behaviour protocol.docx https://www.gov.uk/government/uploads/system/uploads/attachment\data/file/380595/SMSC\Guidance\Maintained\Schools.pdf
+CSCP harmful sexual behaviour protocol.docx

-B5 Prevention of radicalisation
+B5 Prevention of extremism and radicalisation